How to Take a Working Holiday in Australia

 Recruitment agencies specialize in temporary assignments and are particularly helpful for travelers.
 Once you have registered, recruitment agencies will contact you with suitable jobs depending on your previous experience.
 Jobs can last anywhere from one day to six months.
 Due to high turnover, you probably won’t have to wait too long until a job becomes available.
 Alternately, you may even hear of local job opportunities by word of mouth or through notice boards.

-This fantastic opportunity has given United States citizens a never-before chance to spend a year working and traveling in Australia.
+The fantastic opportunity to work has given United States citizens a never-before chance to spend a year living and traveling in Australia.
 With a simple application process and lenient requirements, it is easier than ever to experience independent travel.
-You can even apply for jobs and search for accommodation before leaving America.
-Now that you know what you are missing out on, make sure to take advantage of this life-changing experience.
+You can even apply for jobs and search for accommodations before leaving America.
+Now that you know what you are missing, make sure to take advantage of this life-changing experience.

 Lydia Horrex recently graduated from Cardiff University with one year exchange at UCLA.
 After spending six months working and travelling around Egypt, followed by a year in New Zealand, she is now living and working in Sydney, Australia.